At a Glance

 The southern loop is fully accessible to wheelchairs and strollers, while the northern rustic loop offers opportunities to explore more secluded areas of the preserve.
 Birds, deer, turkeys, and other wildlife are often seen along the trail.

 Anderson Woods Nature Preserve protects nearly 80 acres of hardwood forest in an area that is increasingly pressured by development.
 Located near the lakeshore, the preserve provides important stopover habitat for migratory birds and supports resident birds that require large tracts of unbroken forest.

 In 2015, the Land Conservancy improved the visitor experience at Anderson Woods with the installation of a trail system, small parking area, and interpretive signs.
-Anderson Woods is the Land Conservancy’s newest nature preserve and was made possible through the generosity of our members and the community.
+Anderson Woods was made possible through the generosity of our members and the community.

-A case study on the partnership with Disability Network West Michigan and other partners to create an accesibly trail can be found here.
+A case study on the partnership with Disability Network West Michigan and other partners to create an accessible trail can be found here.

 The land for Anderson Woods Nature Preserve was donated to the Land Conservancy by Judy Anderson.
 Her family had a long history on the land, beginning with her father, Theodore.
 Theodore Anderson grew up on a farm on Bard Road in Muskegon County in the early part of the 20th century.
 His parents were Swedish and Norwegian immigrants and Theodore was the youngest of nine children.
 “He hated being on the farm!” his daughter, Judy Anderson says today in telling her father’s story.
 “It was nothing but work.”

 As an adult, Theodore became a design engineer for electronics.
 He, his wife Essie, and their family frequently moved around the country for job opportunities.
 He never lost touch with his roots, though, and in 1929, he bought an 80 acre forested property that was near his family and less than two miles from the farm where he grew up.